-The POS should disclose the charter school's budgetary processes (including parties responsible, procedures, timing, and approval), and provide the charter school's budget for the current year (or link to the charter schools budget).
-In addition, the POS should contain a comparison of actual expenditures to budgeted expenditures for the current fiscal year through the most recent calendar quarter.
-If the budget has changed since that date, the POS should describe the budgetary changes.
+The POS should disclose the charter school's budgetary processes (including parties responsible, procedures, timing, and approval), and provide the charter school's budget for the current year, with a comparison of actual expenditures to budgeted expenditures from the end of the last fiscal year to a date within the prior thirty days.
+If those items have changed since that date, the POS should provide that information and describe the change.

-The POS should disclose any projected changes to the charter school's revenue sources in the next three years, including: per pupil revenues received from state, local, or other sources; other state funds; federal funds; other revenues from charter school operations; grant funds; taxes levied in certain states; endowment; and any other sources.
+The POS should disclose any projected changes to the charter school's revenue sources according to its most recent audited financial statements, including per pupil revenues received from state, local, or other sources; other state funds; federal funds; other revenues from charter school operations; grant funds; taxes levied in certain states; endowment; and any other sources.
 The POS should explain how state aid is calculated for a charter school in that state, and whether it is paid directly to the charter school or paid to the local school district.
+For those states where per pupil funding is determined by a student's "home" public school district, the POS should disclose the number of enrolled students from each school district and the projected levels of school district enrollment.